electron/electron/docs/tutorial/security.md

 ## Buffer Global

-Node's [Buffer](https://nodejs.org/api/buffer.html) class is currently available as a global even when `nodeIntegration` is not added.
+Node's [Buffer](https://nodejs.org/api/buffer.html) class is currently available as a global even when the `nodeintegration` attribute is not added.
 You can delete this in your app by doing the following in your `preload` script:

 ```js
 delete global.Buffer